ProvoK/url-shortener-go-kata/README.md

-# URL Shortner Go Kata
+# URL Shortener Go Kata

-URL Shortner example service written in Go.
+URL Shortener example service written in Go.
 The application should be able to create shortlink that redirects to the original url.

 ##  Installation